apigee-labs/rapier/README.md

 ### Schema

 A Rapier Spec is a single YAML `map`—conceptually like a JSON object.
 Its format is described in the next heading entitled [Rapier](#rapier).
+It may contain references to other Rapier specifications or to JSON Schema documents that are not Rapier specifications.

 All properties are optional unless otherwise specified.